Why This Exists

 The boundary we keep softening.

-None of these are especially mysterious.
+None of it is mysterious.

 And inconvenience is easy to negotiate with.